kestal/univers/Magic/The Schools of Magic.md

 It does not have the goal or the pretention to master all the physical properties, but it is based on this idea.
 In short, it is a mix of the real physical laws and the immaginary dimension praeter that allows to shape them.

+It makes the magic quite complicated.
+But I think it forces the writers to use magic as a complex and interesting tool, and not as an easy way of providing a show and/or as an easy way out of problems.

 ## The common schools

 ### Telepathy